Kosovo: Farm and Agriculture Specialist

 Assignment: Serve as a consultant and specialist with farm and agriculture extension work.
 Skills such as herd management, dairy production, logistics and finance skills will help local farmers and assist with a local milk processing plant.

-Term: 1-2 years, with some Albanian language study.
+Term: 3 years or more, with some Albanian language study.

-Ministries: Long-term VMMissions’ workers Vince and LaVonne Ramella and their two boys live in Istog, where they are seeking to sow the seeds of the gospel through friendships and their business for transformation, “Lady Latte.”
+Ministries: Long-term VMMissions’ workers Vince and LaVonne Ramella lived in Istog, where they sowed gospel seeds through friendships and their business for transformation, “Lady Latte.”
 Istog is home to a milk processing plant started a few years ago by a group of American Christian businessmen/farmers interested in business for transformation.
 At present there is only one believer in the outlying area of their town.

 Life moves slowly and family and relationships are still the hub of society.
 Since it was under the rule of the Ottoman Turks in the middle ages, Turkish culture is still prominent in food, music, dance, and language.
 Most Kosovars are nominal Muslims and a small minority is Albanian Catholic.
 Though there are some evangelical churches, particularly in the capital city of Pristina, the church as a whole remains very small and under pressure.